Research Fellowships and Chairs

 Stephen is well known for his work on empirical finance, asset-pricing and corporate finance.
 He is an active consultant to industry on issues relating to valuation, cost of capital, corporate financial strategy, financial modelling and financial risk management.

-Hutchinson Chair in Business Ethics
+Chair in Ethics

 Frank Finn Chair in Finance